-- Note: The radio operates in the normal dispatch manner while in Emergency Call, except, if enabled, it returns to one of the following: - Tactical/Non-Revert You talk on the channel you selected before you entered the emergency state. - Non-Tactical/Revert You talk on a preprogrammed emergency channel.
+Note: The radio operates in the normal dispatch manner while in Emergency Call, except, if enabled, it returns to one of the following:

+- Tactical/Non-Revert You talk on the channel you selected before you entered the emergency state. - Non-Tactical/Revert You talk on a preprogrammed emergency channel.
 The emergency alarm is sent on this same channel.

-- Press the preprogrammed Emergency button. - 2 The display shows Emergency and the current zone or channel.
-You hear short, medium-pitched tone and the LED momentarily blinks red.
+- 1 Press the preprogrammed Emergency button. - 2 The display shows Emergency and the current zone or channel.
+You hear a short, medium-pitched tone and the LED blinks red momentarily.